-The creed for Six Sigma can be broken down into these three assertions:
+The creed for Six Sigma can be broken down into three assertions:

 - The continuous effort to achieve stability and a predictable result from a process is what makes a business successful.

-- There are characteristics to manufacturing and businesses processes that are definable and measurable.
-These characteristics can be analyzed to control and improve them.
+- There are characteristics to manufacturing and business processes that are definable and measurable.
+These characteristics can be analyzed to control and improve processes.

 What Are the Features of Six Sigma?

-Six Sigma isn’t the first technique developed to improve process, but it differs from others in three significant ways:
+Six Sigma isn’t the first technique developed to improve processes, but it differs from others in three significant ways:

-- It is focused on measurable and quantifiable financial returns.
+- It’s focused on measurable and quantifiable financial returns.